Rodedrengen/MyCa3-backend/README.md

 <p>Rename the value in the <remote.server> tag to [Your server ip]/manager/text on line 19 </p>

 <p>Change the value on line 24 in persistence.xml to match the local database on your machine</p>

+<p>The context path can be changed by right clicking on the project.
+Project properties --> build --> run --> context path </p>